jha-niraj/Text-Utility/README.md

-# Text Utility
+# Text Magic

-Text Utility is a versatile tool that provides various text manipulation features including converting text to uppercase, converting text to lowercase, removing white spaces, and converting images to text.
+Text Magic is a versatile tool that provides various text manipulation features including converting text to uppercase, converting text to lowercase, removing white spaces, and converting images to text.

 ## Features